cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-(blobless).md

 1. Ensure that the version you are updating to is either 14.8 or 15.0.2
     - If you are installing a different firmware version, make sure that the version matches the intended version instead
 1. Download and install the update
-1. Once updated, remove the update certificate and beta profile through Settings
+1. Once updated, remove the update profile and (if applicable) the beta profile through Settings

 If you're having issues with updating, install [OTAEnabler](https://repo.cadoth.net/) and reboot.
 If you're still having issues continue reading below.